luetkemj/jsrlt/tutorial/part9.md

     const animate = last(entity.animate);
 ```

-Step 2 What are my rgb values going to be?
+Step 2: Calculate rgb values so we can create an rgba css string.
+This is how we will animate the alpha (opacity).

 ```javascript
 const { r = 255, g = 255, b = 255 } = hexToRgb(animate.color);
 ```

-Step 3 is the animation already complete?
+Step 3: Set the frameTime and check if our animation has completed.

 ```javascript
 const time = new Date();